FurryGuides

 Nightly Dances

 The rave scene at MFF remains legendary.
 DJs spun sets that kept the dance floor packed until the early hours of the morning.
 The "Villain's Ball" on Friday night was a particular standout, with a mix of industrial and high-energy EDM perfect for plotting evil schemes (or just dancing).
+For background on the rave scene that anchors most US cons, our what is a furdance and your first furdance guides walk through the format.

 Panels and Programming Highlights